bshredder/gene-sequencer/README.md

 ### Overview

-Part B demonstrates how abstraction and encapusulation can be used to quickly assemble new components.
+Part B demonstrates how abstraction and encapsulation can be used to quickly assemble new components.
 In this part of the project you will reuse the classes you designed in Part A to 'assemble' a Gene Sequencer.
 The Gene Sequencer will provide the user with a basic user interface in the form of a menu, allow the user to import and export genetic data from a file, and simulate a 'power on self-test' (POST) that is typical on an embedded device.
 The class definition for the GeneSequencer class is provided below.
 You are free to add additional public or private methods and data.
 However, you are required to implement the specified methods in the class definition below;

 ## Requirements